Tay-K

+McIntyre spent parts of his childhood in California and Nevada before settling in the Dallas–Fort Worth metroplex in Texas at the age of ten.
+After dropping out of high school during his freshman year, he began his music career as a member of the rap group Daytona Boyz in 2014.
+In July 2016, he was charged in connection with a home invasion and robbery that left 21-year-old Ethan Walker dead.
+He was released in January 2017 on house arrest until his trial.
+In March of that year, Tay-K cut off his ankle monitor and went on the run.

-McIntyre was captured by U.S. marshals on June 30, 2017, the same day "The Race" was released, after a total of three months from evading authorities.
-The song would later hit platinum.
-After being brought back to Texas for his crimes, McIntyre started to receive support from his fans on social media.
-While being held at Tarrant County Jail in Fort Worth, Texas, Tay-K's management team released his debut mixtape, Santana World, on July 29, 2017, and it received a generally positive response from critics and fans.
+McIntyre was captured by U.S. marshals in Elizabeth, New Jersey, on June 30, 2017—the same day "The Race" was released—after three months evading authorities.
+Upon his detainment and subsequent transportation back to Texas, McIntyre received online support from fans of the song.
+While being held at Tarrant County Jail in Fort Worth, Tay-K's management team released his second mixtape, Santana World (2017), which was met with generally positive critical reception and entered the Billboard 200.

-In July 2019, McIntyre was found guilty of murder for his involvement in the 2016 home invasion and robbery that left 21-year-old Ethan Walker dead, and was sentenced to 55 years in prison.
-In November 2019, McIntyre was indicted on a second murder charge for allegedly shooting 23-year-old Mark Anthony Saldivar, an offense for which he is awaiting trial.
+In July 2019, McIntyre was found guilty of murder for his involvement in the 2016 home invasion resulting in the death of Ethan Walker.
+He was sentenced to 55 years in prison.
+In November 2019, McIntyre was indicted on a second murder charge, for shooting 23-year-old Mark Anthony Saldivar while on the run in 2017; he was convicted in April 2025 and sentenced to 80 years in prison.

 Early life

-His father, Kevin Beverly, was imprisoned during McIntyre's youth.
+McIntyre was born in Long Beach, California, on June 16, 2000.
+His father was imprisoned during McIntyre's youth.
 McIntyre's mother moved him and his sister to Las Vegas, Nevada, when he was eight years old.
-When McIntyre's father was released from prison, he moved the family to Arlington, Texas, in search of a better environment.
-McIntyre attended Martin High School, but dropped out in the 9th grade.
-He is influenced by Chief Keef, XXXTentacion, Eazy-E, Young Pappy, and his favorite rapper Soulja Boy.
+Two years later, when McIntyre's father was released from prison, he moved the family to Arlington, Texas, in search of a better environment.
+McIntyre attended Young Junior High School and Martin High School.
+He dropped out during his freshman year.
+He was influenced by Chief Keef, Eazy-E, Young Pappy, Lud Foe, and his favorite rapper Soulja Boy.